github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 {% endwarning %}

 A CODEOWNERS file uses a pattern that follows most of the same rules used in [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) files.
-The pattern is followed by one or more {% data variables.product.prodname_dotcom %} usernames or team names using the standard `@username` or `@org/team-name` format.
+The pattern is followed by one or more {% data variables.product.prodname_dotcom %} usernames or team names using the standard `@username` or `@org/team-name` format(A team name with '.' included is not allowed in a CODEOWNERS file like this`@org/team.name`).
 Users and teams must have explicit `write` access to the repository, even if the team's members already have access.

 If you want to match two or more code owners with the same pattern, all the code owners must be on the same line.
 If the code owners are not on the same line, the pattern matches only the last mentioned code owner.